-As described in the accompanying schedule of findings and questioned costs, the District did not comply with the requirements regarding 32.009 - COVID 19 - Emergency Connectivity Fund Program as described in finding number 2022-001 for allowable activities and costs, procurement, and restricted purposes special tests requirements.
+As described in the accompanying Schedule of Findings and Questioned Costs and in Finding 2023-001, the District did not comply with the requirements regarding 32.009 - COVID 19 - Emergency Connectivity Fund Program for allowable activities and costs, and restricted purposes special tests requirements.
 Compliance with such requirements is necessary, in our opinion for the District to comply with the requirements applicable to that program.